jrbuchanan02/ml/readme.md

 # ML

-ML, which stands for "Machine Learning" is my angered response to Python's lack of portability.
+ML, which stands for "Machine Learning" is my angered response to Python's lack of portability.[^1] Cynically, most of my good ideas come with my anger at a problem that shouldn't exist.
 It started something like this: I wanted to run these awesome StyleGANx (where x is a number) neural networks because I find the research into deep learning for image manipulation amazing (whenever it's done for a productive cause, like imagining a person say, with a beard or as another